AnyBlok/AnyBlok/doc/ROADMAP.rst

 * Add method to get registry(without argparse but add before env) for unittest
 * Make a registry reload to update registry without destroy the curent registry and create a new(Protect the session)
 * Add RelationShip model in anyblok-core and refatore the get column http://docs.sqlalchemy.org/en/latest/faq.html#how-do-i-get-a-list-of-all-columns-relationships-mapped-attributes-etc-given-a-mapped-class
-* Autogeneration of intermediare column by m2o http://techspot.zzzeek.org/2011/05/17/magic-a-new-orm/
-* Refactor the m2m, autodetect the type of the column and the primary key and foreign_key

 Fix me
 ------